SchoemanClaudia/TheScoop/README.md

   - User Engagement:
     - A contact form allows users to submit suggestions for new ice cream spots they’d like to see reviewed.
-    - This form gathers user information via fields ie. name, email, and message.
+    - This form gathers user information via fields i.e. name, email, and message.

   - CSRF Protection:
     - Forms are protected using Django’s CSRF (Cross-Site Request Forgery) token to ensure security.